 By default, all of your Jira notes will be sent to the Project you indicate and be set as the Issue Type you indicate during setup.
 You can change the default settings any time you need from FullStory settings.

-- Next to Jira, click View.
+- Next to Jira, click Manage.

 - The FullStory Jira integration does not attempt to connect FullStory users to their corresponding Jira user permissions.
-The integration connect to Jira with admin-like permissions.
+The integration connects to Jira with admin-like permissions.
 This means FullStory users who might not normally have Jira admin permissions to create certain issue types in certain project will be able to do so via the FullStory "send note" functionality.
 By default, this functionality only exists for the one project and issue type that is configured in the Jira integration, on our integration settings page.
-If however, the ability to change Jira project and issue type is enabled during the "send note" process, FullStory users will be allowed to create any issue type in any project, thereby increasing the risk that they might be bypassing Jira security configurations.
+If however, the ability to change the Jira project and issue type is enabled during the "send note" process, FullStory users will be allowed to create any issue type in any project, thereby increasing the risk that they might be bypassing Jira security configurations.

 - The project I want doesn't appear as an option when configuring the integration (step 4 above)

 Often, this is a permissions issue.
 The FullStory integration must have "create issues" permissions on any project that you want to use.
 To view or edit project-level permissions, go to [cog in the upper right] → Projects tab → [click on a project] → Permissions and then scroll down to "create issues".

 For Jira On-Prem users, follow the below instructions:

 - Determine desired Event in FullStory as Webhook Trigger